Eduardo Armani

-Eduardo Armani (22 August 1898 - 13 December 1970) was a violinist and conductor in Argentina.
+Eduardo Armani (22 August 1898 - 13 December 1970) was an Argentine violinist and conductor.

 Biography

 He studied music at the Conservatorio Santa Cecilia (in Buenos Aires) with teachers Cayetano Troiani and Hércules Galvani, finishing his studies at the age of 15.

 He began performing with prominent classical music figures such as Juan José Castro, Luis Gianneo, Julio Perceval, José María Castro, Washington Castro, and Ennio Bolognini.
 In 1919 he performed as solo violin during the performances of the dancer Isadora Duncan, at the Teatro Opera (in Buenos Aires).
 He repeated the following year accompanying Ana Pavlova at the Teatro Coliseo, which earned him a contract to perform in Brazil, Puerto Rico, Uruguay, and Venezuela.

 In 1921 he conducted the French orchestra of Madame Rasimi's Revue Company, at the Opera theater.
 He repeated in 1922 with the Folies Bergère, in 1923 with the Moulin Rouge and in 1924 with the Casino de Paris.
 In 1922 he joined the country's first symphony orchestra, performing until 1929.